presslabs/toplytics/toplytics/readme.txt

 The data from GA is refreshed every hour.
 During this interval, the information is safely stored using transients.

 = How to use the custom template? =
-To use a custom template you just need to copy the file `toplytics-template.php` from toplytics' plugin folder to your theme folder.
+To use a custom template you just need to copy the file `toplytics-template.php` or `toplytics-template-realtime.php` from toplytics' plugin folder to your theme folder.

 You can then customize your template.
-The plugin will first search for the file `toplytics-template.php` in the active theme folder, and, if that's not found, it will search for it in the plugin folder.
+The plugin will first search for the file `toplytics-template.php`, respectively `toplytics-template-realtime.php` in the active theme folder, and, if that's not found, it will search for it in the plugin folder.
 The custom template from the theme folder has priority over the one in the plugin folder.

 = How can I use the shortcode? =
 The shortcode has 3 parameters: period -> default=month (today/week/2weeks/month), numberposts -> default=5 (min=1/max=1000), showviews -> default=false (true/false)

-= How to use the debug page? =
-1.First you must be sure to set the WP_DEBUG constant to `true`.
-2.Then go to the plugins list `Plugins->Installed plugins` and click to the `Debug` link founded at Toplytics plugin.
-3.View the information in order to find some bugs.

 Shortcode example: